 Accolades

-Showcase, 2020 AIA Tampa Bay Design Award, 2020 AIA Richmond Design Award
+Showcase, Two Green Globes, 2020 AIA Tampa Bay Design Award, 2020 AIA Richmond Design Award

 370k